 Distract and conquer

 The fantastic news is that young children are so easily distractible.
 A tantrum can be quickly extinguished if you shift the toddler’s/baby’s attention to something else.
-Indeed, it doesn’t work every single time (my toddler generally has a very good idea of what he wants) but it’s definitely worth trying.
+Indeed, it doesn’t work every single time (my toddler generally has an excellent idea of what he wants), but it’s definitely worth trying.
 Moms know what their cutekins love, so they can use that as ammunition.

 Decide on a schedule with your partner that gives you time away from the child on a regular basis.
 There are also places where you can leave your munchkin for a few hours in the care of professional childminders.
 Take full advantage of this.
 Go to the movies, meet your friends for a drink, go to the spa, pamper yourself, do whatever lifts your spirits.

 Remember life before baby when you would go on a shopping spree or treat yourself with a day at the spa or have your nails and hair done?
 Now, pretty much all of your time and money go towards the little one.
 But it doesn’t have to be this way.
 Your health, both mentally and physically, is crucial.